 The program began in 2013, when Lisa Sparks, a construction lawyer with Wright, Constable & Skeen, coupled with the CollegeBound Foundation.
 The program started small with only a handful of attorneys, and through the help of their marketing director has expanded its reach.
 The program went from being made up of four firm attorneys to involve the efforts of six firm attorneys, two judges, and two in-house counsel, and Ms. Sparks has kept it running since.
 It has also achieved local and national recognition, including being a recipient of the prestigious Mayor’s Business Recognition Award, which is given to Baltimore firms for pro bono efforts that have achieved far-reaching impacts on the community.

 “I run all of the sessions,” Sparks said.
-“I’m there from beginning to end with the young
+“I’m there from beginning to end with the young ladies, and sort of introduce our speakers and talk them through some discussions and activities.”

 At the ripe age of 22 and as a first-generation college student, Sparks became a lawyer after graduating from the University of Baltimore.
 She has a background that’s relatable to many of the high school students, which is also a common thread among the lawyers and judges involved in Rosie the Lawyer: they got to where they are in their careers due to their personal drive and determination.